pbert519/it8951/README.md

 ### Unreleased
 - Add optional defmt support
 - Add display origin support (fixes mirroring on certain devices)
+- Switch to 2bpp for `fill_solid` if color is 0 (Black), 4, 8 or 12.
+White is not supported.
+This halves the transfer size.

 ### 0.4.2
 - add display rotation support